Christian Formation Program Offerings

 At Trinity, we believe that children bring the awe, energy, and curiosity of the Holy Spirit into our community.
 As they inspire us, we aim to offer them a safe and nurturing community, and joyful learning experiences.

-We invite you to print our Children & Youth Program Calendar and put it on your fridge!
-It’s right here: Schedule of Children Youth Programs
+We invite you to print our Children & Youth Program Fall 2019 Calendar and put it on your fridge!
+It’s right here: Schedule of Children/ Youth Programs

 Church School is offered most Sundays during the 10 am worship service from September to June in our Undercroft.
 After a 40-minute class, children rejoin their families for the Eucharist.
 We run as a cooperative with parents helping in the classrooms on a rotating basis.
 During registration, parents choose their child’s class from these offerings:

-During Worship with children: Younger children may pick up a children’s bulletin and borrow other materials from the Children’s Table in the rear of the Sanctuary.
-They help carry food donations to the altar during the Offertory.
+During Worship with children: Your children are also welcome in worship!
+They may pick up a children’s bulletin and borrow other materials from the Children’s Table in the rear of the Sanctuary.

 On Summer and Holiday Sundays, we offer Kid’s Word Walk where children (Grades PreK – Grade 5) may choose to follow the cross out of the sanctuary before the Gospel for a 20-minute lesson.
 They rejoin their families for the Eucharist.